abogdanova/SwarmGE/README.txt

 Example Problems
 ----------------

-Two example problems are currently provided:
+Three example problems are currently provided:

     - String-match
     - Regression
+    - Classification

 A brief description is given below of each problem, along with the command-line arguments necessary to call each problem.
 It is not necessary to specify the